Datacord-GH/desktop-build-tracker/README.md

 ## A project by Datacord

-> Fetche the Stable, PTB and Canary Discord versions and the hashes
+> Fetches the Stable, PTB and Canary Discord versions and the hashes